maroba/findiff/README.md

 ```

 FinDiff operators will use central coefficients whenever possible and switch
-to backward or forward coefficients if not enough points are available to either side.
+to backward or forward coefficients if not enough points are available on either side.

 ## Installation